Jas952/MacCleaner/README.md

 - Fan, sensor and SMART data depend on the Mac model
 - Some tools may require optional local CLI utilities

-## Philosophy

-MacCleaner is not a magic one-click cleaner.

-It shows what it found, keeps potentially destructive actions visible, and uses bounded, cancellable scans so deeper analysis does not turn into uncontrolled full-disk work.

 ## Contact

 <p>